parasti/parabola/README.md

 Parabola is incomplete, but fun to play with.

-Parabola uses instanced and vertex array objects to speed up rendering.
+Parabola uses instanced arrays and vertex array objects to speed up rendering.
 A scene graph is used to compute modelview matrices.
 Neverball-style lighting is partially implemented as a vertex shader.

 ## Missing stuff